Nationals vs. Mariners Player Props Betting Odds

 France Stats

-- France heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .273 with a home run, a walk and three RBI.
+- France brings a three-game streak with at least one hit into this one.
+In his last five games he is hitting .304 with a walk and two RBI.

 France Recent Games